xd2333/GalTransl/README_EN.md

 ---

-* Learn how to use GPT dictionary to feed new words through the example below, the format of each line is also `Source Language[Tab]target language[Tab]Explanation(optional)`, note that the connector in the middle is **TAB**
+* Learn how to use GPT dictionary to feed new words through the example below, the format of each line is also `original text[Tab]translation[Tab]description(optional)`, note that the connector in the middle is **TAB**
 ```
 大家さん  landlord
 あたし	I/ic	use 'ic' when being cute